AVSystem/developer-zone/docs/academy/exercise3a.md

 !!!
 Note
-    Using '-r' command line option in *anjay_codegen.py* you can generate Object’s stub with specified Resources only.
+    Using the `-r` command line option in *anjay_codegen.py* you can generate Object’s stub with specified Resources only.
 You can run
     `python3 deps/anjay/tools/anjay_codegen.py --help` from the Anjay-pico-client direcotry for more help.

 ## Read and Write handlers